sebastiengunther/EasyTooltip/README.md

         <br/>

       * `Border` (checkbox)
-        * If it's checked, it add a border to the object
+        * If it's checked, it adds a border to the object
         <br/>

       * `Border color` (color, only if `Border` is checked)